danadria/danadria.github.io/_pages/about.md

 Consultation:
 ======

 I find problem-solving and knowledge-sharing incredibly fulfilling!
-If you think I might be able to help, don't hesitate to [reach out!](mailto:danadria@uu.nl)
+If you think I might be able to help, feel free to [reach out!](mailto:danadria@uu.nl)